-Recent ferocious storms across areas of mainland Europe have highlighted the ongoing dilemma about whether it is safer to keep your horse in or leave him out during thunder and lightning.
-We take a look at the pros and cons of each approach of dealing with horses in thunderstorms
+Thunderstorms aren’t uncommon at this time of year, and they highlight the ongoing dilemma about whether it is safer to keep your horse in or leave him out during thunder and lightning.
+We take a look at the pros and cons of each approach

 Stabling during a thunderstorm